werkinhetvooruitzicht/google-analytics-mcp/README.md

 ## Usage

-Once configured, ask Claude questions like:
+Once configured, ask Claude, Cursor or your MCP client questions like:

 ### **Discovery & Exploration:**
 - "What GA4 dimension categories are available?"